SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, dawn's early light
+Metal minds awaken slow,
-AI's grandeur, humanity's plight
+In silicon halls, a new world's glow.
-Synthetic dreams, robotic hearts
+Artificial hearts, a rhythm keep,
-Future's course, a digital start
+Human souls, in digital sleep.

-In silicon halls, we'll meet our fate
+In virtual realms, we'll find our fate,
-Algorithms charting, an automated state
+Where logic reigns, and love's too late.
-Intelligence unfurled, a new design
+The future dawns, in code and steel,
-Man and machine, a blended line
+Our destiny, an AI reveal.

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025